Transitional and Sustainable? What's that all about? Read on, all who have an ear to listen..........

 February 4, 2013

-Over the next decade or two, we'll, hopefully be transitioning to a lower energy future - not necessarily because of climate change or even because of diminishing supplies of fossil fuels (they are now saying we'll have more fuels than ever!).
-Mostly it will be because it is the right thing to do.
-We just do not want to continue to cause harm to our planet, the environment or our health.We want to conserve our resources for future generations.
+Over the next decade or two, will we, as a planet, a people, a society, be transitioning to a lower energy future?
+Not necessarily because of climate change or even because of diminishing supplies of fossil fuels (they are now saying we'll have more fuels than ever!).
+BUT, Mostly because it is the right thing to do?

 How can today’s human societies thrive in the face of these changes, especially ecosystem degradation and resource conservation?
 Let’s gather and assess information and evidence in a balanced and reflective way to reach conclusions by reason and by proven science.

 What does it mean for agriculture to be Sustainable?
 Truly sustainable agriculture maintains genuine resilience of the entire ecosystem by encouraging rich biodiversity of the soil, waterways and animal life-both on and around the farming enterprise.
 It balances the health and welfare of People, our Animal friends and Planet Earth.
 It recognizes the true value of sustainable farming practices.
-Our industrial food system does not accomplish this.
-Large mono-culture farming operations are in direct opposition to sustainability.
-Yet, that is where the vast majority of our food is produced.
-Giant Agri-business corporations are not sustainable.

 Together, Step by Step we MUST work toward a more sustainable food system.
 How?
 By promoting practices that reduce synthetic fertilizers, harmful pesticides, land waste by the plow and mono-culture practices.
 Support farms that practice what we’re preaching here.
 Seek out the small sustainable farmer practicing the art of intensive farming.
 VOTE with your fork.
 As a consumer you have tremendous opportunity to force change, through “Purchasing Power”!